WebAssembly/wasm-c-api/README.md

 * TODO in V8 implementation:

+  * Tests for Global, Table, Memory classes

   * Replace use of JS API with V8 internal

-  * Implement missing functionality through V8 internals

-    * Global::get, Global::set
-    * Table::get, Table::set, Table::size, Table::grow
-    * Memory::data, Memory::data_size, Memory::size, Memory::grow
-    * Module::serialize, Module::deserialize
+  * Implement Module::serialize, Module::deserialize
-    * multiple return values

   * Simplify reference wrappers to be plain persistent handles